deeptools/deepTools/docs/index.rst

 .. image:: images/start_workflow.png

-If the file names in the figure mean nothing to you, please make sure to check our :doc:`content/help_glossary`.
+If the file format names in the figure mean nothing to you, please make sure to check our :doc:`content/help_glossary`.

 deepTools 4.0.0
 ---------------
-As of deepTools 4.0.0, quite big changes have been made to the computation backend (which is now written in `rust <https://www.rust-lang.org/>`_).
+As of deepTools 4.0.0, quite big changes have been made to the computation backend (which is now written in `rust <https://www.rust-lang.org/>`__).
 The main idea behind this change is to make some tools faster and more robust.
 Useability of the tools are not affected.
 But note that the output (read precision) might be slightly different than before.